-With more than 300 species recorded in a small area, Ithala is a great birding destination.
-The mountain grassland and sandstone cliffs are habitats which offer a good number of South Africa specials.
-This includes the southern bald ibis, which can be found nesting in breeding colonies of up to 100 birds on the mountainsides.
-The Verreaux’s eagle, South Africa’s largest and most impressive eagle, can often been seen soaring over the cliffs.
-Migratory birds are present from November to April.
+With more than 300 species recorded in a small area, Ithala Game Reserve is a great birding destination.
+The mountain grassland and sandstone cliffs host a good number of South Africa specials.
+This includes the , which can be found in cliff-nesting breeding colonies of up to 100 birds.
+The impressive is often been seen soaring over the cliffs. are present from November to April.

 Birding Specials Treats for Avid Birders

-(NE) near-endemic = lives in South Africa and neighboring countries- African hawk-eagle
+(NE) near-endemic = most of the global population is resident in South Africa- African hawk-eagle

 - Black-bellied starling